pi-star-2025/pi_star/Genetics/genetics.md

 ## Genetics

-Genetics are based on live air (nitrogen) decisions at a very deep level

-Happening only in the eyes
+Genetics are based on live air (nitrogen) decisions at a very deep level, happening only in the eyes

-If you focused the deep air in the eyes enough you could “enhance them”
+If you focused the deep air in the eyes enough you could “enhance” these decisions

 ...